-The Plan is administered by its own Board of Trustees described in Note 2.
-These persons are ultimately responsible for making all decisions with regard to the administration of the Plan, including the management of Plan assets, and for carrying out the investment policy on behalf of the Plan.
+The Board is ultimately responsible for making all decisions with regard to the administration of the Plan, including the management of Plan assets, and for carrying out the investment policy on behalf of the Plan.

-The Plan's investments are managed by various investment managers under contracts with the Plan who have discretionary authority over the assets managed by them, within the investment guidelines, established the Boards.
-The investments are held in trust by the Plan's custodian in the Plan's name.
+The Plan's investments are managed by various investment managers under contracts with the Plan who have discretionary authority over the assets managed by them, within the investment guidelines, established the Board.
+The investments are held in trust by the Plan's custodian in the Plans' name.
 These assets are held exclusively for the purpose of providing benefits to members of the plan and their beneficiaries.

 Identified below are the investment types that are authorized by the Board for the Plan.
-The investment policy also identifies certain provisions that address interest rate risk, credit risk, custodial credit risk, concentration of credit risk, and foreign currency risk,
+The investment policy also identifies certain provisions that address interest rate risk, credit risk, custodial credit risk, concentration of credit risk, and foreign currency risk.

-The Plan, by policy, is to invest their funds in domestic equities, domestic fixed income securities and cash equivalents.
+The Plan, by policy, is to invest in domestic equities, domestic fixed income securities and cash equivalents.
 These instruments consist of common and preferred stock, obligations of the U.S. government and agencies (GNMA, FHLMC, and FNMA securities and CMO's), corporate bonds, and certificates of deposit.
 The Plan has strict limitations on the amounts managers are allowed to invest in any one issuer in all classes of securities.
-The Plan also invests in repurchase agreements which must be fully collateralized by U.S. government or agency guaranteed securities.
+The Plan also invests in repurchase agreements which must be fully collateralized by the U.S. government or agency guaranteed securities.